 - Ask church members to wear an ugly Christmas sweater to the service or a hat and scarf.

-- Select a few families to take turns reading a line each of the scripture, by standing up from the pew as a family unit.
+- Select a few families to take turns reading a line each of the scripture by standing up from the pew as a family unit.

-- At the end of the caroling everyone meets back at the church for hot chocolate and Christmas cookies.
+- At the end of the caroling, everyone meets back at the church for hot chocolate and Christmas cookies.

-- Break off into smaller groups and deliver Christmas cookies to housebound members, members in the hospital, nursing homes or hospice.
+- Break off into smaller groups and deliver Christmas cookies to housebound members, members in the hospital, nursing homes, or hospice.

-- Provide beverages or snacks after the service, allowing guests to mingle.
+It's always a good idea to provide beverages or snacks after the service, allowing guests to mingle.

 Celebrate the Season